ratt-ru/fundamentals_of_interferometry/README.md

 ## Setup contributor virtualenv

 If you would like to contribute to notebooks it is useful to setup a python virtual environment to ensure your environment is consistent with other contributors.
-This section provides a guide for how to do this in an Ubuntu system, other systems should work with slight modifications.
+This section provides a guide for how to do this in an Ubuntu system (tested on 14.04), other systems should work with slight modifications.

 Currently we are using pip to install packages, the most important package versions are: